Nash, Newport: Amenities

-The village enjoys a regular public bus service provided by Crossgates Coaches.
-The local newspaper is the South Wales Argus which is published in Newport.
+The village has a regular public bus service provided by Crossgates Coaches.
+The local newspaper is the South Wales Argus, which is published in Newport.

-In October 2009 the village skyline was transformed with the installation of two 2.5-megawatt wind turbines, on the site of chemical company Solutia UK Ltd, which will supply up to one-third of the facility's electricity needs.
+In October 2009 two 2.5-megawatt wind turbines were installed on the site owned by chemical company Solutia UK Ltd. These will supply up to one-third of the facility's electricity needs.

 Present-day Nash

 Several road schemes have proposed a southern relief motorway loop for Newport, as a way of mitigating the congestion of the existing M4 motorway.
 Many of these schemes have involved intrusion, to a greater or lesser extent, into Nash.
 As a result Nash Community Council became a member of the "Campaign Against the Levels Motorway" (CALM) Alliance formed to oppose such schemes by the Friends of the Earth Cymru.
 The bypass scheme was eventually cancelled in July 2009.

 In June 2010 a public meeting was held at the village Community Centre to discuss proposals for a waste incinerator in Newport.
 Members of the "Stop Newport Incinerator Campaign (SNIC)" organised the meeting to explain to residents the possible development on Bowleaze Common land south of Llanwern steelworks.